 Essentially I'm just going to use Facebook as an address book/events discovery/search tool from now on.

 I will also not be posting on Twitter, Instagram or YouTube.
 I already don't use the newsfeeds on Twitter or Instagram.
 I will continue to follow a handful of channels on YouTube that aren't available on Spotify. *(Edit, Feb 2021: I have started using Twitter again to keep up with developments in the crypto space, though I rarely post there myself.) *

 - ~daily: articles I read to my homepage (web, RSS)

-- ~weekly: blog posts to my blog (web, RSS), written with Typora
+- ~monthly: blog posts to my blog (web, RSS), written with Typora

 - ~occasionally: episodes to my podcast

 I discover articles via Feedly, including following a few Twitter accounts/Facebook pages converted with FetchRSS.